gorkemkose/ENS210_Computational_Biology_Project/README.md

-# ENS210_Computational_Biology_Project
+# ENS 210 - Group 8 Term Project

-Term project for the Computational Biology (ENS210) course in Sabancı University.
+You can access all scripts inside the scripts folder.
+The results are located inside the respective directories while reports and presentations are stored in the main directory.